ybq22/ybq22.github.io/index.md

 # About me

 Welcome to my homepage!
 I am Baoqing Yue (岳葆青), a fourth-year undergraduate student at the Department of Computer Science and Technology, Tsinghua University.
-I am currently under the supervision of Prof. Jingtao Zhan.
+I am currently under the supervision of Assistant Prof. Jingtao Zhan.

 My research focuses on exploring the relationship between AI and Search technologies, specifically in the following areas:

-- User simulation
-- AI Interprebility
+- Foundation of AI
 - Retrieval Augmented Generation
-- AI for Legal Applications
+- Vertical Domain AI Applications